All Episodes

 My gosh, they don't even work a 40-hour week.

-And for Romney to come out a loser, and then you've got McCain will come out, he's a loser.
+And for Romney to come out a loser, and then you've got McCain will come out.

 They run and say they're conservatives, and they do absolutely nothing.

-They absolut it's all about themselves and their money and their money and their power and then we're supposed to work like slaves, get taxed a heck, and just come begging for the crumbs that they give us.
+And then we're supposed to work like slaves, get taxed to heck, and just come begging for the crumbs that they give us.

-Well once you start accepting government handout, you are now a slave to the government.
+Well, once you start accepting government handouts, you are now a slave to the government.

 Period.